benatkin/clj-jsonpointer/README.md

 This is the beginning of a small library for working with [json pointers](http://tools.ietf.org/html/draft-pbryan-zyp-json-pointer-00).

+A JSON pointer is a list of keys separated by a `/`.
+After the split, the keys are URL decoded.
+The main things to remember when writing out a JSONPointer
+are:

+*   If a key conttains a forward slash (`/`), replace it with `%2F` so it doesn't get split.
+The `%2F` will be replaced with a `/` after splitting the JSONPointer expression into keys.
+*   If a key contains a percent sign (`%`), replace it with `%25` so it gets decoded into a `%` sign.

 ## Usage

 To split a jsonpointer string: